Chapter 13:

 [I’ll send over the notes!]

 [OK.]
 A notification on the phone cut the conversation short.
-Anxiety rattled her as posts on a forum she’d subscribed to, one for hunting down human traffickers, flooded the screen.
-With fingernails digging into her seriously bruised shoulder, and heat encircling her, images of the previous night flooded Amala’s head, unraveling what little composure remained.
+Anxiety rattled her; forum posts and updates flooded the screen!
+Amala had subscribed website feed for hunting down human traffickers, and all the other users were panicking!
+Fingernails dug into her seriously bruised shoulder, holding tightly with fear it may slip out of the socket.
+Haunting heat arose in a ring surrounding her.
+Images of the previous night flooded Amala’s head, unraveling what little composure remained!
 (Why do I keep feeling this way…?
 Please someone…) Filling the apartment with steam like a sauna, everything within range of that odd new power boiled, even the floor beneath Amala.
-Feeling lost, her eyes met her phone screen, scrolling through contacts for any confidant, ally, or even just a friend.
-Nicolaus Thompson’s number, seeing that wound a pit up in her stomach. (…) Despondent, Amala tossed the device to her couch and began taking deep breaths.
+Alone, her eyes met the phone screen, scrolling through contacts for any confidant, ally, or even just a friend.
+Nicolaus Thompson’s number, seeing that wound a pit up in her stomach. (…) Dejected with a mixture of unclear feelings, Amala tossed the device to her couch and began taking deep breaths.
 “I…I’m alone.
 I need to handle this like an adult.”
 The sweltering heat refused to subside.
 “Crud, why is it like this?!”
 Manipulating her telekinesis into a dome, she narrowly avoided the searing rouge haze all around.
 (Focus!
 Think of something!
 Anything nice…)

-The phone, she attempted to grip the device with her powers, yet failed to do so.
-Everything that passed through the stream of energy was singed black, and the tighter her fist clenched, the greater the heat rose.
+The phone, she attempted to grip the device with her powers yet failed to do so.
+Everything that passed through the stream of energy was singed black, and the tighter her fist clenched, the greater the heat rose!
 Scrambling about her own mind, Amala landed at her single emotional bedrock, again.
-Sasha’s firm hand patted her head, Patricia stroked her hair soothingly, Loran whispered empowering words, and Chelsea…hugged her like no one had ever done before, and called her a brat.
-Amala’s happy place, it was only reachable by circling deep into her memories.
+Sasha’s firm hand patted her head, Patricia stroked her hair soothingly, Loran whispered empowering words, and Chelsea…hugged her bratty little sister unlike anyone else.
+Amala’s happy place, only reachable deep within her memories.

 Part 3

 In a long purple and beige plaid skirt, cream cardigan and black side saddle bag, Amala stowed away in the corner of a quiet train.
-Despite multiple open seats, and few other patrons being about, she stood.
+Despite multiple open seats, and few other patrons aboard, she stood.
 (Don’t stand out.
 Don’t stand out!)
 She thought, not realizing she’d garnered attention from some men in her cart.
-Her good looks, even when downplaying them, were captivating.
+Even downplayed, her good looks were captivating.

-Amala’s shoulder throbbed even under the minuscule weight of her phone.
-Dividing her attention between messages forwarded along to her, and the train stops, the young assistant perused the contents of the emails.
+Amala’s shoulder throbbed even under her phone’s minuscule weight.
+Attention divided between messages forwarded along, and train stops, the young assistant perused those emails’ contents.
 The second the door to her side opened, she unconsciously stepped off, only to realize it was the wrong station, and hastily jump back on!

-Thoroughly embarrassed for the rest of her ride, when the stop finally arrived Amala rushed off, certain she’d not repeat the same mistake!
+Thoroughly embarrassed, when Amala’s stop finally came, she rushed off, certain to not repeat that mistake!
 “Oh, Amala, hello!”
 Someone called.
 Familiar with the feminine voice calling her, Amala turned to see an older, wider woman; the HR representative for her floor.

-“…Hello…” She had to force that little bit of interaction out.
+“…Hello…” Amala forced that little bit of interaction through the cracks of her awkward outer shell.
 Marisa flashed a massive grin across her round face, bright enough to blind the gray clouds smothering the sun overhead.

 “It’s been a while since we spoke in person.
 How are things?
 Has the therapy been helping?”

 “…Yes…” Amala shrunk away while masking her prominently bruised shoulder.
-(Shoot…I think I recognize this woman.
-We’ve only spoken once!)
-As the two strolled away from the station, Amala frantically scoured her foggy mind for topics to chat about. “…” Not only did she have nothing to grasp onto, she was still unable to connect Marisa’s name and face!
+(Shoot…I recognize this woman, but we’ve only spoken once!)
+As the two strolled away from the station, Amala frantically scoured her foggy mind for topics to chat about. “…Marisa.”
+There was nothing to grasp onto aside from the woman’s name and job!

 “…Uh…” Even from a distance, the frustration was palpable to other pedestrians.
-Light beads of sweat grew on the forehead of the well-dressed, seemingly injured, petite lioness.
+Light beads of sweat grew on the well-dressed, seemingly injured, petite lioness’s forehead.
 “So…have you been watching anything interesting recently?”
-Marisa offered an olive branch, making an effort to better their, evidently, not great relationship.
+Marisa offered an olive branch in an attempt to better their, evidently, not great relationship.

-“…” Though she continued to walk alongside Marisa, Amala was mentally paralyzed by the question. (…Ok!
+“…” Despite walking alongside Marisa, Amala ruminated until that question reignited her brain! (…Ok!
 Perfect!
 I can tell her about what I was watching the other night!)
 She took a deep breath, feeling her shoulder ache again, preparing to speak.
 “D-” Her voice cracked.
 “Digital idol Megan Byte!”
-Shouting unintendedly, she spooked her HR rep who was happy to just have her say anything.
+Shouting unintendedly, she spooked the HR rep who was happy to just have her say anything.

 “Really?”